 Jabra Elite 7 Pro: What's not good

-While I understand the process in customizing ANC, I don't really get why it has to be mandatory.
-For some, the default might be fine, especially when using the Elite 7 Pro in quieter places.
-In force-feeding the customization, Jabra is also confusing the process.
+While I understand the process of customizing ANC, I don't get why it has to be mandatory.
+The default might be fine for some, especially when using the Elite 7 Pro in quieter places.
+However, in force-feeding the customization, Jabra is also confusing the process.
 For example, the first step is to use a vertical slider to see how much it kicks in.
 It's pointless to do unless you have noise in the background.
-The second step lets you adjust balance from left to right, in case you need the effect to be more pronounced on one side over the other.
+The second step lets you adjust balance from left to right in case you need the effect to be more pronounced on one side over the other.
 With those done, you are good to go, but it's a hassle to start.

 Jabra Elite 7 Pro: Competition

 The Jabra Elite 7 Pro compete with the best wireless earbuds, and that means there are compelling choices to think about.
-If you want to stay in the "family," you can always try the Jabra Elite Active 75t, or if you feel the Elite 7 Pro are too small, the Elite 85t may be a better fit.
+If you want to stay in the "family," you can always try the Jabra Elite 5, or if you feel you need a little more protection, the Elite 4 Active can give that to you.
 If you want something ruggedized with an endless array of choices to customize audio playback, the Jaybird Vista 2 won't disappoint.
 If you want to spend less money, the nearly identical Elite 7 Active are also an option.

-When ANC matters, the Sony WF-1000XM4 are still king, while the Anker Soundcore Liberty 3 Pro look to be tough competitors for less money.
-These are only some of the options, but when you're in the performance and pricing range of the Elite 7 Pro, you've definitely got options.
+When ANC matters, the Sony WF-1000XM4 are still king, while the Anker Soundcore Liberty 4 look to be tough competitors for less money.
+These are only some options, but you've got options when you're in the performance and pricing range of the Elite 7 Pro.

 Jabra Elite 7 Pro: Should you buy?